ManishJaagu/Built-up-area-mapping-using-Sentinel-1-SAR-data-/README.md

 ## Study Areas

-The methodology was investigated across **Delhi, Milan, and Barcelona**, with a detailed implementation carried out for **Barcelona, Spain** using ascending and descending Sentinel-1 acquisitions.
+The methodology was investigated across ""Barcelona** using ascending and descending Sentinel-1 acquisitions.

 ## Repository Contents

-The repository contains the processing notebooks, presentation, generated outputs, and supporting documentation for the project.
+The repository contains the processing notebooks, presentation, generated outputs (in notebooks), and supporting documentation for the project.